Find the credit card you’ve been looking for

 After spending a certain amount within a set period of time (typically within the first 3 months after you open an account), cardholders receive a one-time bonus in the form of points, miles, statement credits or cash back.

-If you’re looking to reduce debt, a balance transfer credit card can help you save hundreds or even thousands of dollars on interest payments.
+If you’re looking to reduce and/or consolidate debt, a balance transfer credit card can help you save hundreds or even thousands of dollars on interest payments.
 You can transfer debt from an existing credit account, usually a credit card but sometimes other types of debt, to a balance transfer card and begin paying it off at a lower interest rate.
 Many balance transfer cards offer a temporary period when you’ll pay no interest, called a 0% intro APR offer.

 In some cases, a card may offer 0% intro APR for purchases, balance transfers or both.
 If you need to make a big purchase, such as a home appliance, you could use a 0% intro offer to pay it off gradually during the introductory period without interest charges.
 Once the intro period ends, however, the APR will change to the card’s regular variable range.

-Questions and answers about credit cards
+Frequently asked questions about credit cards

 You don’t have to be a credit card expert to get the most out of your particular card, but it does help to understand some of the basics.
 Here are some essential questions about credit cards, and their answers.